-We are beginning to prepare for our new Ed Master Plan.
-It will be student-focused, integrate with our facilities planning process, and demonstrate our commitment to equity and excellence.
-We plan to draw on information from the 2018-2019 Comprehensive Program Review, as to strengths and challenges across the campus http://www.sdmesa.edu/student-services/student-development/mesa-integration-efforts.shtml
+The new plan will be student-focused, integrate with our facilities planning process, and demonstrate our commitment to equity and excellence.
+We will draw on information from the 2018-2019 comprehensive program review as to strengths and challenges across the campus.
+We will also draw upon a Spring Convocation exercise in which the campus was asked to respond to planning questions about their hopes and dreams for the future of Mesa College.